How to make Bengali sandesh recipe

 • Now turn on the heat and keep the flame on its lowest mode.
 As high heat can quickly make the chenna dry and crumbly.

-• Cook the mixture for 5 mins and stir it continuously while cooking to avoid sticking to the pan.
+• Cook the mixture for 5 minutes and stir it continuously while cooking to avoid sticking to the pan.

 cook the Chenna-powdered sugar-cardamom powder-rose water mix for 5 mins with continuous stirring for making bengali sweet chhanar misti sondesh